 Notable titles that have been through our process include Making a Murderer; Quest; Midnight Family; Louder Than a Bomb; Accident, MD; The Prison in 12 Landscapes; Shot in the Dark; Scrappers; ¡Las Sandinistas!; Andrew Bird: Fever Year; Transformers: The Premake; and The Blood is at the Doorstep.
 See a full list below.

 For questions or comments, email firstname.lastname@example.org

 At least two members of Kartemquin staff will review all submitted proposals.
 You will be contacted within 3-4 weeks of submitting to begin scheduling the screening.
 We regret that due to demand we cannot grant screenings to all applicants.
 Please note that often it takes 4-6 months from time of application until screening, so please contact us in advance!

 1901 W Wellington in Chicago, IL 60657.
 This is not a theatre, but a private space within our production house.
-The max seating capacity is around 35 people.
-We screen on a large projector screen.
+The max seating capacity is around 35 people, and we screen on a large projector screen.
 Upon request, KTQ will work to make your lab screening accessible by hosting at another location.
 For accessibility requests, please contact Community Coordinator Abbie Brewer, email@example.com.

 Kartemquin staff, producers and close associates (usually between 15-25+ attend).
 Screening filmmakers are also welcome to invite attendees.

 The KTQ Labs program is free to all participants.
 We request that films that have participated in the Labs program acknowledge “Special Thanks to KTQ Labs: Feedback Screenings Program” with a KTQ logo in the final credits.
 This helps us to garner support of the program so we can continue offering the service at no cost.